 Composer biography

-Nick holds a Ph.D. in pure mathematics from Rutgers University and has managed teams of software engineers for most of his career.
-He has sung with the International Orange Chorale of San Francisco (IOCSF) since 2007.
-Nick began composing for IOCSF in 2011 and in 2015-2016 served as IOCSF's inaugural Composer-in-Residence; the ensemble has performed ten of his works in all and recorded four on the albums The Unknown Region and Hope in Times of Disquiet.
-Nick's 2016 setting of "As kingfishers catch fire", commissioned by IOCSF, was awarded second prize in the Ithaca College Choral Composition Competition and was a finalist for the 2020 American Prize.
-Initially an autodidact, Nick took up private composition study with Joseph Stillwell in 2014 and now studies with Vince Peterson.
-Nick lives in San Francisco with his wife and son.
+Nick has sung with the International Orange Chorale of San Francisco (IOCSF) since 2007.
+He began composing for IOCSF in 2011 and in 2015-2016 served as IOCSF's inaugural Composer-in-Residence; the ensemble has performed twelve of his works in all and recorded four on the albums The Unknown Region and Hope in Times of Disquiet.
+Nick's singing experience also includes stints with the San Francisco Symphony Chorus, Festival Napa Valley Volti Chorale, Coro Mundi, and the Byrd International Singers.